ChrisMarshallNY/ITCB-master/README.md

 ## REQUIREMENTS TO START

-Two Apple devices that we can access with Xcode, and run in debug mode.
+We should each have two Apple devices that we can access with Xcode, and run in debug mode.

 We will need to have at least one device that can act as a Peripheral.
 Since we are working on a Mac, we already have that.
 This means that the other device can be an iPhone, iPod, iPad, Watch or AppleTV, as long as the device is recent enough to support the current operating system.
 We can use another Mac, but double-Mac debugging can be a bit complex.
 We're probably best off having an iOS device as our other target (This also allows us to switch the roles of the devices).

 ## STEPS

 The lesson will proceed in two major steps, which will have "sub-steps."
-These major steps can be found in four directories:
+These major steps can be found in these directories:

 - `00-StartingPoint`
     This directory contains the "bald" starting point.
 No code has been added.